Reasons Teens Commit Suicide

 Teens who have to deal with negative circumstances in their life such as their parents splitting up, dealing with bullying, or the death of a loved one may feel like they have no option other than wanting to die.
 When big events like these happen in their life, parents need to keep a close eye on their behaviors, emotions, and verbiage.

 The teenage years can be full of rejection from friends and love interests that can make them feel like their whole world is shattered.
-Seeking the approval of others during the teenage years is a part of growing up.
-However, it can be the thing that can set a teen over the edge when they get made fun of or shunned.
-Teens who are overly sad and start spending their time isolating alone after being part of a crowd should be monitored closely.
+Seeking the approval of others during the teenage years is a part of growing up and can be very thing that can set a teen over the edge when they get shunned or made fun of.
+Teens who are overly sad and start spending their time isolating alone after being part of a crowd should be monitored closely

 Teens who think they will never amount anything or who think they have become a burden to their parents or loved ones may choose to commit suicide to escape the feelings regarding their personal setbacks.
 Parents actually play the biggest role in the security of a teen and could change the course of their teen's emotional progress by showing them they are loved and wanted.
 Edification is the key to making a teen believe they have a reason to live.

 The normal feelings that teens endure can be unbearable and make them believe that these emotions will never end.
-Parents should be engaged with their teenagers, so they know that they are not alone and that they can get through their difficult times.
+Parents should be engaged with their teenagers so they know that they are not alone and that they can get through their difficult times.
 Even if they rebuke their parent's advances to be present in their lives, parents should still attempt to support their teen at all costs.
-Suicide is a very serious matter, and when fulfilled, it can bring unfathomable pain and loss.
+Suicide is a very serious matter and when fulfilled can bring unfathomable pain and loss.

-If you are struggling with thoughts of suicide, please call the National Suicide Prevention Hotline at 1-800-273-8255.
-These services are available 24 hours a day.
-You can also text 741-741 from anywhere in the USA, anytime, about any crisis.
+If you are struggling with thoughts of suicide, please call the National Suicide Prevention hotline at: 1-800-273-8255